TeachMeInc/SWAG-SDK/docs/unity/installation.md

 ## Install the SWAG package

 1. Open the **Package Manager** (Window -> Package Manager) and from the **+** icon dropdown, choose to **Add package from disk**.
-2. Navigate to the `SWAG SDK` folder inside the folder you unzipped.
+2. Navigate to the `SWAGSDK` folder inside the folder you unzipped.
-3. Select and open `package.json` from inside the `SWAG SDK` folder.
+3. Select and open `package.json` from inside the `SWAGSDK` folder.

 ::: info
 You can learn more about installing local packages [here](https://docs.unity3d.com/Manual/upm-ui-local.html).